haseebno1/HabitSeed/README.md

-# 🌱 Habit Seed
+# 🌱 HabitSeed

-A simple, beautiful habit tracker that helps you grow your routines—one small step at a time.
+A beautiful, intuitive habit tracking app designed to help you build consistent routines—one day at a time.

-## Features
+## ✨ Features

-- 📝 Create and track daily habits
+- 📝 Create and track daily habits with customizable colors
+- 🔄 Track streaks and habit completion statistics
-- 🗓️ View progress in a weekly journal view
+- 🗓️ Journal view to review your weekly progress
-- 📊 See statistics about your habits
+- 📊 Visual statistics to monitor your habit consistency
-- 🌓 Light/dark mode
+- 🌓 Dark/light theme with customizable appearance
-- 📱 Works as a web app or native Android app
+- 💾 Data backup and restore capabilities
+- 📱 Responsive design for mobile and desktop
-- 🔒 Private and secure - all data stays on your device
+- 🔒 Privacy-focused: all data stays on your device

-## Tech Stack
+## 🛠️ Tech Stack

-- React + TypeScript
+- React 18 with TypeScript
-- Vite
+- Vite for fast builds and development
-- TailwindCSS
+- TailwindCSS with shadcn/ui components
-- Capacitor for Android
+- Lucide for beautiful icons
-- IndexedDB / Capacitor Preferences for storage
+- IndexedDB for robust data storage
+- Capacitor for mobile platform compatibility

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 - Node.js (v16+)
-- npm
+- npm or yarn
-- For Android development:
+- For Android builds:
   - Android Studio
   - JDK 11+
   - Android SDK